MrunmayiB/COL788_STM32L4R9ZI-SensorTile.box/README.md

 3. This function then sends the NEWFILE_SIGNAL to the main thread of sd card manager
 4. The main thread on recieving this NEWFILE_SIGNAL, closes the current files and opens new files for logging
 5. This is done on every callback to the timer function

+### Example

+Added STBOX_00001.zip.gz as an example of the log file that is created every 1 min